Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-05-02-Fourth-Module-Post.md

 •	Public safety => Surveillance systems detect anomalies instantly without sending raw footage to the cloud.

-4. The future of AI ethics, scalability, and sustainability in a rapidly evolving landscape.
+4.The future of AI ethics, scalability, and sustainability in a rapidly evolving landscape.

 The future of AI ethics, scalability, and sustainability will be defined by balancing innovation with responsibility: ensuring fairness and transparency in decision-making, scaling AI systems efficiently across industries, and minimizing environmental impact through sustainable computing practices.
 For South Africa, this means aligning AI growth with governance frameworks, energy realities, and equitable access.